CloudReactor/docs/index.md

 Two frequent needs when it comes to monitoring tasks is understanding how many rows have been processed, and what a given task is doing.

-The CloudReactor dashboard provides pre-defined fields where this information can be viewed. **You just need to instrument your task to send this data to CloudReactor.**
+The CloudReactor dashboard provides pre-defined fields where this information can be viewed. **If you want to see data in these fields (as opposed to blanks), you must instrument your task to send this data to CloudReactor.**

 To see a working example of how to do this, see `/src/task_1.py` in the quickstart repo.
 Further instructions below!